Token Burning: What is it, Why do it?

 To Increase Project Value: Ethereum

 Impacting value via supply is not a new concept, especially when it comes to finance.
-Corporate buy backs are commonplace for public companies, and entail the company buying back some of their own stocks and shares from the market, in a bid to increase the value of the remaining supply.
+Corporate buy backs are commonplace for public companies.
+They entail on the company buying back some of their own stocks and shares from the market.
+This is in a bid to increase the value of the remaining supply.
 You can think of token burning as the crypto version of a buy back – let’s have a look at this in action.

 To Stabilize Value: Olympus DAO

-Stablecoins are an essential part of the crypto and DeFi ecosystem, providing a medium for both settlement and HODLing that is insulated from the volatility of regular coins and tokens
+Stablecoins are an essential part of the crypto and DeFi ecosystem.
+Providing a medium for both settlement and HODLing that is not at risk from the volatility of regular coins and tokens

-But this requires a compromise: the stability of stablecoins stems from the use of a central reserve, which is vulnerable to regulation, mismanagement and error which are all the things crypto is meant to resolve.
+But this requires a compromise.
+The stability of stablecoins stems from the use of a central reserve, which is vulnerable to regulation, mismanagement and error.
+All of which are the things crypto is meant to resolve.

 Algorithmic stablecoins seek to overcome this by creating coins of stable value via control of the supply.